Pizza4Coders/practica-dms-2020-2021/components/dms2021client/README.md

   - logic/: Here we have the manager.
     - ClientManager: Gets the configuration data of the client and allows to log in.
 Also, calls some methods of MainMenu class of the presentation package.
   - presentation/:
-      - Menu: Abstract class (`Component`).
-      - OrderedMenu: Class that extends Menu (`Wrapper`).
+      - OrderedMenu: It's an (`Abstract Class`) with the base structure of a menu.
-    This folders contains the classes which defines all the menus (`Concrete Wrapper`)
+    This folders contains the classes which defines all the menus (`Concrete Classes`)
       - MainMenu: Shows the main menu (the options will be different depends on the rights a user has).
 It has a method to create the user.
       - sensor_menus/:
-          - RulesMenu: Shows a menu (depends on the rights) for modifying rules or viewing reports.
+          - RulesMenu: Defines the menu (depends on the rights) for modifying rules or viewing reports.
-          - SensorsMenu: Shows a menu for choosing a sensor.
+          - SensorsMenu: Defines the menu for choosing a sensor.
+          - AddRulesMenu: Defines a menu with the type of a rule to add.
       - user_menus/:
-          - ModifyRightsMenu: Shows a menu for adding or deleting rights to a user.
+          - ModifyRightsMenu: Defines a menu for adding or deleting rights to a user.
+          - GrantRevokeMenu: Defines a menu with the rights of a user has or not depends on the action selected: grant or revoke.